lucasiancs/investmentanalysis01/README.md

 # investmentanalysis01
-This is a program that analysis stock exchange investments.
+This is a program that analyzes stock exchange investments.